-- 4.1 Changing pistols - Competitors are to use the same pistol during a single match (e.g. the National Match course, with a Distinguished Revolver).
-If a pistol becomes disabled at any time and is designated as such by the Chief Range Officer, all shots fired up to the time the claim is made, will stand as part of the official score. - 4.2 Sighting Shots - Sighting shots are not allowed as part of the course of fire in Target Pistol matches.

-- 4.3 Defective Cartridge- A defective cartridge is one: - (a) which has such evident structural defect as to cause a misfire or to cause a pistol to fail to function. - (b) which does not fire. - (c) from which the bullet has not left the barrel (no claim for a defective cartridge will be allowed if the bullet has left the barrel.
+- 4. TOURNAMENT CONDITIONS- (NRA Pistol Rules- section 9.) - 4.1 Changing pistols-Competitors are to use the same pistol during a single match (eg-the national match course, with a distinguished revolver).
+If a pistol becomes disabled at any time and is designated as such by the chief range officer, all shots fired up to the time the claim is made will stand as part of the official score. - 4.2 Sighting Shots- Sighting shots are not allowed as part of the course of fire in Target Pistol matches. - 4.3 Defective Cartridge- A defective cartridge is one: - (a) which has such evident structural defect as to cause a misfire or to cause a pistol to fail to function. - (b) Which does not fire. - (c) From which the bullet has not left the barrel (no claim for a defective cartridge will be allowed if the bullet has left the barrel.